Tautorn/reactjs-use-hook/README.md

 [en-US]
 This project contains two examples to realize a assync call in a simple React project.

-The first examploe is the `Current Version` in which I demonstrate a assync request with `useState` and `useEffect` hooks.
+The first example is the `Current Version` in which I demonstrate a assync request using `useState` and `useEffect` hooks to presents all cards.

 The second one example is the `Experimental Version` in which I demonstrate the same assync call however using the experimental hook `use` of which it is in an [experimental phase](https://github.com/reactjs/rfcs/pull/229).